OnionUI/Onion/website/docs/07-apps/01-included-in-onion/theme-switcher.md

 ## Presentation

 Onion loves themes.
-Themes in Onion are two things :
+Themes in Onion are two things:
 - [A fabulous theme repository](https://github.com/OnionUI/Themes/blob/main/README.md) with a very active participation from Onion community <sup><sub>❤️</sub></sup>
-- An application called Theme-switcher included in Onion which allows to preview and change themes.
+- An application called "Theme Switcher" included in Onion which allows to preview and change themes

 <p align="center">